eslingerbryan/graphqexl/README.md

 Graphqexl is a fully-loaded GraphQL implementation along with server utilities and developer tools.

-## Schema
-Schemas can be expressed as `gql` DSL syntax, a JSON document, or by building up a %Graphqexl.Schema struct via calls to `Graphql.Schema.register/2`.

-## Resolvers
-Resolvers are functions that are invoked to fulfill query executions.
-They can take parameters, as expressed as query arguments in the schema, and must return a type coercible to the type specified in the schema.

 ## Installation

 The package can be installed by adding `graphqexl` to your list of dependencies in `mix.exs`: